fusterma/JUAS2024/Tutorials2024.md

 	Then, with a MAD-X matching block adjust the vertical and horizontal chromaticity of the cell (global parameters: DQ1 and DQ2) to zero, by powering the two sextupoles.

-3. Using the strength of the sextupoles and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:
+2. Using the strength of the sextupoles and the linear optics functions ($\beta$-function and dispersion) at the sextupole' location, evaluate the sextupole's contribution to the chromaticity on the horizontal plane using the following equation:

 $\xi=\frac{1}{4\pi}(\beta_{x,s1}k2_1d_{x,s1}+\beta_{x,s2}k2_2d_{x,s2})$

 Then, compare the obtained values with the chromaticity value obtained in Tutorial 4.

 3. Track two particles, one with initial coordinates x, y, px, py = (1 mm, 1 mm, 0, 0) and another one with initial coordinates x, y, px, py = (100 mm, 100 mm, 0, 0) and both with $\Delta p/p = 0.01$ for 100 turns.
 Plot the horizontal and vertical phase space, x-px and y-py respectively.
-Did you manage to recover the original tune for the off-momentum particle?
+Did you manage to recover the original tune for the off-momentum particle from Tutorial 4?
 Do you see the tunes?
 What is going on?

 4. Move the tunes to (0.23, 0.23) and repeat the tracking exercise.
 Are the particles stable?